IBM/application-modernization-javaee-quarkus/README.md

 ### Monolith - WebSphere Traditional 9.0

 The following scripts launch the application in a container.
-However the Java code is not built yet and the application doesn't connect to the database yet.
+However the application doesn't connect to the database yet.

 ```
 $ sh scripts/install-dojo.sh